ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Background-and-terminology.md

   ```
 * You can re-order instance declarations without affecting whether the program typechecks, or what it means

-#18851 has some interesting examples of non-confluence.
+Ticket #18851 has some interesting examples of non-confluence.

-## Termination
+## 1.2 Termination

 **Termination** means that type inference terminates.
 For example
 ```